 I own my own website - www.rachelsayshello.com and yet most of my hits come to this blog, not my website.
 Here are the pitiful stats: my website (which is basically just a static portfolio which gets updated say, once a month) gets about 6 hits a day, this blog gets about 40.
 Sometimes a lot more.
 Basically though, both are really bad.
 You do the maths!
 Surely it makes way more sense to host my blog on the same domain as my portfolio?
 My blog will do the work, being constantly updated with fresh content, and my portfolio will benefit from all the added exposure.
 At the moment, you have to click on a button over there ----> which takes you to my website; which at the moment is an external link.
 I've tried to link the two a bit more (the title of this blog is now rachelsays...) but this blog is still hosted at www.rachellewisillustration.blogspot.com, which is a mouthful and nothing to do with my website.
 And I'm paying for my spangly domain name.
 Why not use it as much as I can?

 Mistake #4 from David Airey's post sums this up quite well: "When I launched my first website about two years ago, I wanted my portfolio to be its primary purpose, and the blog a secondary aspect.
 Then last year I discovered blogs.
 It didn’t take long to realise the number of clients I could attract first through my blog content, and then directing them to my portfolio.
-It’s generally the content I publish that attracts visitors, rather than the work in my ."
+It’s generally the content I publish that attracts visitors, rather than the work in my graphic design portfolio."

 Which is exactly what I should be doing.
 I write about good stuff.
 I'm pretty cool, people subscribe to what I say here, they're vaguely interested in my point of view.
 So I'm missing a huge opportunity in that my work is not easily accessible right from here.
 And that also, this is clearly a blogger template.
 E v e r y o n e uses this one because it's the least offensive.
 But it doesn't stand out!
 I'm a pretty unique girl, and this blog says 'hey, I use blogspot, cos I don't know nuffin about the mintynet' which isn't true.